JupiterOne/security-policy-builder/README.md

 ## PSP Best Practices

-The PSPs supported by the pspbuilder tool are meant to be automatically generated from source.
+The PSPs supported by the tool are meant to be automatically generated from source.
 We recommend the following practices:

 ### Versioning